guosheng/guosheng.github.io/group.md

 - Ruibo Li (Huazhong University of Science and Technology)

 ## Collaborations
-I also closely working with the following students:
+I'm also closely working with the following students:
-- Zhonghua Wu, Tianyi Zhang, Fengmao Lv, Sheng Yang
+- Tianyi Zhang, Zhonghua Wu, Fengmao Lv, Sheng Yang

 ## Graduated students
 - Dr. Tong Shen (co-supervised PhD student from The University of Adelaide)